Knee Arthroscopy – Types of Surgery, Risks, Procedure & Cost

 During an average knee arthroscopy, a small fiber-optic camera (the arthroscope) is inserted into the joint through a small incision, about 4 mm (1/8 inch) long.
 A special fluid is used to visualize the joint parts.
 More incisions might be performed in order to check other parts of the knee.
 Then other miniature instruments are used and the surgery is performed.

 The femur, the tibia and the patella (kneecaps) come together to form the knee joint.
 It plays an immense role in ensuring flexibility of movement, heavy lifting and balance.
 Anatomically, this modified hinge joint is made of many parts including bones, tendons and ligaments.
 All of these parts are very delicately balanced and need attention and care which we often times do not provide.
-While the knee can withstand gross amount of weight and abuse, there are some things one should keep in mind:
+While the knee can withstand the gross amount of weight and abuse, there are some things one should keep in mind:

-- A healthy knee means mobile joints above and below the knee, strong knee joint and proper mechanics during physical movement.
+- A healthy knee means mobile joints above and below the knee, a strong knee joint and proper mechanics during physical movement.

 - Knees are vulnerable – to age and excessive wear and tear.